 Perhaps there’s a better answer.
 Instead of getting locked-in with a single provider, you should build a diversified portfolio of cloud assets to mix-and-match, depending on your needs.

 Welcome to the realm of hybrid cloud computing.

-Hybrid cloud combines the best of two worlds.
-As a computing environment, it leverages a mix of on-premises, public cloud and private cloud services to deploy and run workloads.
+Hybrid cloud leverages the best of on-premise, public cloud and private cloud services to flexibly deploy and run business workloads.

 Hybrid cloud infrastructure incorporates three delivery models:

 Traditional data center and/or a locally-hosted private cloud

 Managed private cloud hosted within a cloud service provider’s data center

 Various cloud-resource combinations may be generated in your portfolio, on an as-needed basis.
 For instance, private IaaS solutions can happily co-exist with publicly hosted SaaS applications.